How to Get a Domestic Kitchen & Fixture Trading License in Dubai

 Shelving, storage systems, and household fixture components

-The licence does not cover installation services or contracting work; those activities require a separate trade licence category.
+The license does not cover installation services or contracting work; those activities require a separate trade license category.
 However, it fully supports wholesale and retail trading, making it suitable for both B2B and B2C business models.

 Why Dubai South Business Hub Free Zone?